 Charlie was Eagle Scout as a boy.
-He jointed the Naval Academy in Annapolis, and later transferred to the United States Air Force Academy hoping to fly where he graduated in 1957 with a B.S. in naval sciences.
-He was commissioned a second lieutenant in the Air Force.
+He joined the Naval Academy in Annapolis, and later transferred to the United States Air Force Academy hoping to fly where he graduated in 1957 with a B.S. in naval sciences.
+He has commissioned a second lieutenant in the Air Force.
 Duke went through extensive flight training after which he joined the 526th Fighter-Interceptor Squadron in Ramstein Germany.
 This was precisely because it was at the height of the Cold War.
 After his 3-year tour, he attended MIT to obtain an M.S in aeronautics and astronautics.
 There he also met Dotty, his future wife and life companion.

 Charlie went to the USAF Aerospace Research Pilot School where his commandant was Chuck Yeager.
 While there, he applied to be part of the 5th group of astronauts.
-After extensive interviews and examinations, Charlie was set for a one-week interview with a seven member team chaired by Deke Slayton at the Rice Hotel.
+After extensive interviews and examinations, Charlie was set for a one-week interview with a seven-member team chaired by Deke Slayton at the Rice Hotel.
 He got a call from Deke telling him he had been selected.
 He became a key member of what was to be known as the “Original Nineteen.”

 Duke and his family moved to League City, Texas where Dotty gave birth to their second child.